-Below is an example output structure from two-enzyme hybrid scaffold after one round of manually-edited conflict cuts:
+Below is an example output structure from the two-enzyme hybrid scaffold after one round of manually edited conflict cuts:

-data/hybridscaffold/output/ BSPQI/ BSSSI/ CombinedConflictCuts/ Sandwich1/ two\enzyme\hybrid\scaffold\M1/ fa2cmap/ CombinedConflictCuts align1/ alignfinal/ Sandwich2/ AGPExport/ TGH M2/ fa2cmap/ CombinedConflictsCuts align1/ alignfinal/ Sandwich2/ AGPExport/
+'''

+data/hybridscaffold/output/

+BSPQI/

+BSSSI/

+CombinedConflictCuts/

+Sandwich1/

+two_enzyme_hybrid_scaffold_M1/

+fa2cmap/

+CombinedConflictCuts

+align1/

+alignfinal/

+Sandwich2/

+AGPExport/

+TGH M2/

+fa2cmap/

+CombinedConflictsCuts

+align1/

+alignfinal/

+Sandwich2/

+AGPExport/

+'''

-Note that these outputs reside in the directory specified by the "-o" option.
+NOTE: These outputs reside in the directory specified by the "-o" option.

-- The sub-folder "BSPQI" and "BSSSI" contain outputs for the single-enzyme hybrid scaffold pipeline for each set of BNG maps respectively.
-These folders are named according the enzyme name that was passed to the pipeline (i.e "-e1" and "-e2" option). - The folder "CombinedConflictCuts" contains the merged conflicts that are generated from automatic conflict detection in the pipeline (see Step2 from single-enzyme workflow section for a description of the conflict cut file). - The folder "Sandwich1" contains intermediate results files that are needed to perform the "BNG vs BNG" conflicts detections, users can safely ignore it. - The folder "TGH\M\" folder contains results that are specific to the two-enzyme scaffolds. - The "fa2cmap" folder contains output files from in silico digestions of the sequence FASTA file using label patterns from the two enzymes. - The "align1" folder contains alignments of NGS to Bionano maps before conflict-resolution (basically a copy of the align1 folder from the single-enzyme hybrid scaffold pipeline output). - The "alignfinal" folder contains final alignments of NGS contigs and Bionano maps to the two-enzyme hybrid scaffold, as well as alignments of NGS contigs to BNG maps.
+- The sub-folder "BSPQI" and "BSSSI" contain outputs for the single-enzyme hybrid scaffold pipeline for each set of BNG maps, respectively.
+These folders are named according to the enzyme name that was passed to the pipeline (i.e., "-e1" and "-e2" option). - The folder "CombinedConflictCuts" contains the merged conflicts that are generated from automatic conflict detection in the pipeline (see Step 2 from single-enzyme workflow section for a description of the conflict cut file). - The folder "Sandwich1" contains intermediate results files that are needed to perform the "BNG vs BNG" conflicts detections, users can safely ignore it. - The folder "TGH\M\" folder contains results that are specific to the two-enzyme scaffolds. - The "fa2cmap" folder contains output files from in silico digestions of the sequence FASTA file using label patterns from the two enzymes. - The "align1" folder contains alignments of NGS to Bionano maps before conflict-resolution (basically a copy of the align1 folder from the single-enzyme hybrid scaffold pipeline output). - The "alignfinal" folder contains final alignments of NGS contigs and Bionano maps to the two-enzyme hybrid scaffold, as well as alignments of NGS contigs to BNG maps.
 The NGS contigs and BNG maps used in these alignments are those after the conflict-resolution step.
 They have been cut at detected conflict sites.
 The filenames of the alignment files follow a naming convention based on what type of alignment has been performed: "E\" is followed by the name of the enzyme used, "Q\" is followed by the data used as query and "A\" is followed by the data used as the anchor/reference.
 For example, the xmap file "E\BSPQI\Q\NGScontigs\A\HYBRID.xmap" contains alignment of NGS contigs to hybrid scaffolds using label patterns from BSPQI.
-Similarly, the file "E\BSPQI\E\BSSSI\Q\NGScontigs\A\HYBRID.xmap" contains alignment of NGS contigs to hybrid scaffolds using label patterns from BSPQI.
-Similarly the file "E\BSPQI\E\BSSSI\Q\NGScontigs\A\HYBRID.xmap" contains alignment of NGS contigs to hybrid scaffolds using label patterns from BSPQI.
+Similarly, the file "E\BSPQI\E\BSSSI\Q\NGScontigs\A\HYBRID.xmap" contains alignment of NGS contigs to hybrid scaffolds using label patterns from both enzymes.

-Note that in the single-enzyme Hybrid Scaffold workflow, the output folder of each round of scaffolding with manual cuts is indicated by "\M\" suffix. (i.e. the first round of manual cut has output folder suffix with "\M1" and so on).
+NOTE: In the single-enzyme Hybrid Scaffold workflow, the output folder of each round of scaffolding with manual cuts is indicated by "\M\" suffix. (i.e., the first round of manual cut has an output folder suffix with "\M1").
 For the two-enzyme Hybrid Scaffold workflow, an additional round of single-enzyme hybrid scaffold with the manual cut option is performed when passing in the combined conflict files.
-Thus, the results for automatic conflict resolution are stored in folder with suffix "\M1" in the two-enzyme hybrid output.
-In order to be consistent with this naming convention, as shown in the example above, the first round of two-enzyme hybrid scaffold run with manually edited cuts would output a folder with suffix of "\M2" and so on.
+Thus, the results for automatic conflict resolution are stored in the folder with suffix "\M1" in the two-enzyme hybrid output.
+To be consistent with this naming convention, as shown in the example above, the first round of two-enzyme hybrid scaffold run with manually edited cuts would output a folder with suffix of "\M2".